brooklynrail/brooklynrail-platform/content/events/2022/08/pamela-phatsimo-sunstrum-i-have-withheld-much-more-than-i-have-written.md

 ---
 title: "Pamela Phatsimo Sunstrum: I have withheld much more than I have written"
 deck: Featuring Sunstrum and Yasi Alipour
-summary: "Artist Pamela Phatsimo Sunstrum joins Rail contributor Yasi Alipour for a conversation.
-We conclude with a poetry reading. "
+summary: Artist Pamela Phatsimo Sunstrum joins Rail contributor Yasi Alipour for a conversation.
+We conclude with a poetry reading by Diana Hou.
 people:
   - person: pamela-phatsimo-sunstrum
   - person: yasi-alipour
+poets:
+  - person: diana-hou
 date: 2022-09-13T13:00:00-0500
 end_date: 2022-09-13T14:30:00-0500
 series: 646